 “In total, they are not going to give you more than a minute to make a decision whether they are interested in you or not.
-No one is going beyond your first page so you can see the absurdity of 3-5 page press releases,” Lewis said.
+No one is going beyond your first page so you can see the absurdity of multi-page press releases,” Lewis said.

-If a reporter calls and gets no answer they usually move on to another source.
+So if a reporter calls and gets no answer – you lose.
+They often move on to another source.

-Only put a phone number of someone (hopefully you) who will actually answer the phone when it rings after you send out a release.
+This means you should only put a phone number in your contact section for someone (hopefully you) who will actually answer the phone when it rings after you send out a release.

 Same with email.

-Place a link to your home page here.
-Dig yours out of that notebook you put somewhere.
+Place a link to your home page here too.

 (NO ATTACHMENTS!
 You might get deleted right off.)

-Don’t forget your full name, business name and your location, if those details don’t already appear the text.
+Pop in your full name, business name, and location here if those details don’t already appear in the text.

 OMG.
 You are done!